 Each year, the CEW Board of Directors is required to hold an Annual General Meeting (AGM) of members.
 Recognizing that not all members may be able to attend the AGM, an absentee voting process has been established to allow all members to exercise their right to vote in matters governing CEW’s administration.

 Under the NFP Act, the CEW membership votes on resolutions to make decisions related to the administration of the corporation, such as creating, amending or dissolving by-laws.
-Copies of past member resolutions are available by contacting Rosalie Allen Jarvis.
-At least one resolution will be put to a members’ vote at the next AGM, with the option to vote by proxy.
-The voting by proxy form can be found here.
+Copies of past member resolutions are available by contacting Carrie Rickwood.
+At least two resolutions for 2022 will be put to a members’ vote at the next AGM, with the option to vote by proxy.
+The voting by proxy form can be found here or it can be requested by emailing carrie.ecotoxcan (at) gmail.com.

 Standard Operating Procedure

 Groups interested in hosting a future workshop are required to submit a written proposal.
 A standard operating procedure (SOP) exists to guide Organizing Committees.
-Those interested in hosting a future workshop are encouraged to contact Dave Huebert for a copy of the SOP.
+Those interested in hosting a future workshop are encouraged to contact Julie Anderson for a copy of the SOP.

 Under the NFP Act, effective 2014, CEW is required to publish a notice stating the availability of annual financial statements.
 Members will receive an electronic copy of annual financial statements upon request.